HTTPArchive/almanac.httparchive.org/src/README.md

 - prince-trim - add a bleed for printing (5mm by default)
 - base-font-size - set the base font-size (10px by default), which is useful if changing page size.
 - max-fig-height - defaults to 610px (for A5) and prevents large images from causing overflows on to other pages with heading and caption.
+- cover - this genarates a 4 page cover (front cover + spine + back cover, and same on inside which is blank).
+This ignores above options but has further params discussed below.

 You can also download the HTML and override the inline styles there if you want to customise this for something we haven't exposed as a param.

-So for a printer-ready A5 version (if you want a hardcopy) you can do the following:
+So for a printer-ready A5 version, that you can send to a print to bind, you can do the following:

 ```
 prince "http://127.0.0.1:8080/en/2019/ebook?print&printer" -o static/pdfs/web_almanac_2019_en_print_A5.pdf